 Figure 11 shows a basic schematic for the embodiment using a PLC on the modular head/end effector.
 The fiber replacement machine includes a CNC computer 108 located remotely from the modular head.
 Connecting the CNC computer in the embodiment shown to the modular head, which includes a plurality of spool assemblies, is a conventional slip ring arrangement 110.
 A conventional ATI tool charger assembly 111 is also included.
 Each modular head will include a PLC computer 112.
 Communicating with the PLC computer 112 are the plurality of individual spool assemblies 114-114 via individual communication lines 115.
 The embodiment shown includes a total of 16 spool assemblies arranged around the modular head, although it should be understood that a different number of spool assemblies can be used.
 Each spool assembly includes a spool 116 containing fiber tape and an integrated servo motor/controller with gearbox, shown generally at 118.
 There is a serial communication between each of the spool assemblies via a communication line generally at 120.
 Each spool assembly will include a dancer linear displacement sensor 122, and a fiber spool diameter sensor 124.

 In the embodiment of Figure 11, the output of the linear displacement sensor on the dancer will be applied directly to the motor drive unit, while the diameter sensor output for each spool assembly will be applied to the PLC computer.
 This arrangement provides the required tensioning control over a wide variety of acceleration rates, and results in a significantly increased payout rate under good tension control.
-While the embodiment of Figure 11 uses a PLC computer, with connections to each of the servo motor drives units, each servo drive unit can be sufficiently smart and capable that it can itself produce the required drive with diameter and dancer displacement information, without a PLC computer.
+While the embodiment of Figure 11 uses a PLC computer, with connections to each of the servo motor drives units, each servo drive unit can be sufficiently smart and capable that it can itself produce the required motion with diameter and dancer displacement information, without a PLC computer.
 In some applications, this arrangement is preferred.
 Further, it is also possible that at least some of the wiring connections can be provided through a specialized slip ring arrangement back to the CNC computer, permitting the use of what can be characterized as a dumb servo motor.

 Although a preferred embodiment of the invention has been disclosed for purposes of illustration, it should be understood that various changes, modifications and substitutions may be incorporated in the embodiment without departing from the spirit of the invention, which is defined by the claims which follow.